 6. A Llama

 Llamas also make good companions for horses.
-The biggest differences between llamas and alpacas are that llamas are bred for carrying loads, and alpacas were bred for their meat and wool.
+The most significant differences between llamas and alpacas stem from their historical purposes.
+People breed llamas for carrying loads while they breed and alpacas for their meat and wool.

 Also, llamas are content to be the only llama in the herd, whereas some alpacas really like seeing at least one other of their kind.